CodeYourFuture/syllabus/docs/node/week-2/lesson.md

 :::note Exercise (10 min)

-**Exercise objective:** To idenfity feelings associated with being included in and excluded from a group
+**Exercise objective:** To identify feelings associated with being included in and excluded from a group

 Think about a time when you have experienced:
 - Being part of a group